2019 Speaker of the British House of Commons election: Nominations

 Notably, Eleanor Laing and Rosie Winterton nominated each other.

 Opinion polling

 Results

 The results of the first secret ballot were announced at 16:15 GMT on 4 November 2019.
 The results of the second ballot were announced at 17:45, with the results of the third ballot coming at 19:15.
-Sir Lindsay Hoyle was announced as the winner at 20:20.
+Lindsay Hoyle was announced as the winner at 20:20.

 Following the final vote, the question was put "That Sir Lindsay Hoyle do take the Chair of this House as Speaker", which was carried without any audible opposition.
 After this, Hoyle was dragged to the Chair (as per House custom) by Nigel Evans and Caroline Flint, and gave an inaugural speech as Speaker elect.
 Hoyle received royal approbation later in the evening from the royal commissioners and, at that time, officially became Speaker.

 Hoyle was re-elected, unopposed, to the position on 17 December 2019 following the general election of 12 December.